SimPy is a process-based discrete-event simulation language based on standard Python and released under the GNU LGPL.

 $ cd where/you/put/simpy/ $ python setup.py install

-Run one or more of the programs under docs/examples/ to see whether Python finds the SimPy module.
+You can also run one or more of the programs under docs/examples/ to see whether Python finds the SimPy module.
 If you get an error message like ImportError: No module named SimPy, check if the SimPy packages exists in your site-packages folder (like /Lib/site-packages).

 The tutorial and manuals are in the docs/html folder.
 Many users have commented that the Bank tutorials are valuable in getting users started on building their own simple models.
 Even a few lines of Python and SimPy can model significant real systems.